 Australian Remote Operations for Space and Earth

-Build and advocate national capability and develop the future workforce to expand remote operations.
+Build and advocate national capability, and develop future skills and workforce opportunities.

 What is 'Remote Operations'?